favonia/cloudflare-ddns/docs/designs/managed-waf-item-ownership.markdown

 Unmatched items are invisible to WAF mutation logic, so the updater may create a new managed item even if an unmanaged item already covers the target IP address.

+### Metadata Reconciliation for New Creates

+WAF reconciliation resolves create metadata independently per `(list, IP family)` unit.

+- In this scope, the only managed metadata field is item `comment`.
+- Create comment resolution uses family-local items scheduled for deletion:
+  - empty source set: use configured `WAF_LIST_ITEM_COMMENT`
+  - unanimous source comment: inherit source comment
+  - non-unanimous source comments: use configured comment and emit one ambiguity warning for that family field

+Execution order remains create-before-delete to reduce temporary coverage gaps.

 ## Shutdown Deletion Semantics

 `DELETE_ON_STOP` has two WAF modes: